jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_chart_axis_set_num_format.rs - A chart example demonstrating setting
   the number format a chart axes.

+* doc_chart_axis_set_reverse.rs - A chart example demonstrating reversing
+  the plotting direction of the chart axes.

 * doc_chart_border_formatting.rs - An example of formatting the border in a chart element.